Unbinding the Mind

 Adapt interventions for varying levels of affect tolerance and cultural expression norms.

-Bonus Resource: Chasing Perfect — Psychoeducation for Perfectionism and Control
+Bonus Resource: Chasing Perfect — Psychoeducation for Perfectionism and Emotional Suppression in the overcontrolled person.

 Session Phases